UKHomeOffice/modern-slavery-data-service/README.md

 PG_HOST - The host address where the database can be found

-PG_DATABASE - The database name

-DB_NAME - The default database name (We use this to create the database specified in PG_DATABASE)
+DB_NAME - The default database name

 PG_PORT -  Port number to access the database